Social Sector Size Criteria (Bedroom Tax) has changed how Housing Benefit is calculated for social housing tenants.

 Welfare Supplementary Payment

 You do not need to apply for this financial help.
 The Housing Executive will work with the Department for Communities to calculate the amount to be paid.
 If you qualify, it will be paid directly into your rent account.

 Can I lose Welfare Supplementary Payment?

-The payment will stop if you move to another social sector house which has the same number (or more) bedrooms.
-This will not apply if you have Management Transfer status.
+Under previous legislation the WSP payment would have stopped if you moved to another social sector house which had the same number (or more) bedrooms.
+This would not have applied if you had Management Transfer status.